isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-08-17-post-Common Pepper.md

 <section>
 	<h4>Sun and soil needs:</h4>
 	<p>This vine does best in gardens with <a href="/page-index/horticulture-techniques/gauging-light">a minimum of 6 hours of bright indirect sunlight or dappled shade</a>.
 More than 6 hours of direct sunlight might <a href="/page-index/plant-problems/sunburn/">burn</a> the plant.</p>
-	<p>Plants do best in <a href="/page-index/horticulture-techniques/soil">moist, well-drained soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground">true ground</a>.
-The plant can be grown in <a href="/page-index/horticulture-techniques/planting-in-containers">smaller pots</a> about 20cm deep, but growth will be slower due to the lack of water retention in less soil and a smaller root ball.</p>
+	<p>Plants do best in <a href="/page-index/horticulture-techniques/planting-in-containers/">pots</a> with <a href="/page-index/horticulture-techniques/soil/">loamy soil</a> at least 30cm deep, or in <a href="/page-index/horticulture-techniques/true-ground/">true ground</a>.
+The plant can be grown in <a href="/page-index/horticulture-techniques/planting-in-containers">smaller pots</a> about 20cm deep, but growth will be slower and the plant will produce less fruits.</p>
-	<p>As a fast-growing vine, this plant needs a tall, sturdy <a href="/page-index/hardscapes/trellises">trellis</a> to scramble on.
-It can be trained up walls, or large trees.</p>
 	<br>
 </section>